avinashpaliwal/CoherentGS/README.md

 ## Data Preparation
-You can download the dataset ...
+You can download the processed [LLFF dataset here](https://drive.google.com/file/d/1VwT8cXjCVVM1Q3UGP6FSZXi5d5JDFZ_p/view?usp=sharing).
+We will add optimized pointclouds soon.

 ## Training
 Training on LLFF dataset with 3 views.
 You can choose from `[2, 3, 4]` views